ElvannAbendroth/oodri-dev/src/content/blog/shes-got-this.md

 But after a few years of operation and the economic recession, finding work in the initial industry I had set for myself (music, audio & entertainement), my growth staggered and as my main operations were with international clients, finding new clients willing to pay a living wage for Finnish standards became increasingly harder.

+## Event & Takeaways

 Today, I was excited to meet with my mentor, [Hannele Mennala](), senior business executive, business coach & head of MovEd collective.
 Meeting with her was such a delight, and I'm excited to start the work together.
+After the presentation we had about 15 minutes to introduce ourselves and schedule the first meeting!

+I've very excited to get started and expand my horizons with new ideas and approaches.
+I'm coming into this project with a lot of commitment, trust, and willingness to challenge myself and go out my comfort zones.

+While at times I recognize it can be difficult to change my mind and trust outside perspectives, I'm coming into this programme ready to challenge some of my beliefs and try things in a different way; Change doesn't happen in comfort.